-Download the SDK for your platform from your online video host.
+Download the live streaming SDK for your platform from your online video host.
 If you’re using Dacast, this is pretty simple.
-All of our API and SDK code is documented in a page that is pretty easy to navigate.
+All of our API and SDK code is documented on a page that is pretty easy to navigate.

 At this point, you will have to figure out whether you’re developing an app for iOS or Android.
 You can create both but focus on one at a time.